 His attention is focused.
 Go.

 Muscle memory brought her Gai's drills.
-She slammed the instep of her foot into the back of the knee Lee had already hit, halting Sasuke's forward motion if not his momentum as she barreled into him.
+She slammed the instep of her foot into the back of the knee Lee'd already hit, halting Sasuke's forward motion if not his momentum as she barreled into him.
 Wings battered at her as she latched onto his back, trying for a choke.
-The arm she attempted to wrap around her old teammate's neck was gripped onto with one long-nailed hand right before Sasuke struggled back to his feet and slung her over his shoulder.
-Luckily, her momentum went forward instead of down, and she was able to roll out of the fall.
+She attempted to wrap an arm around around her old teammate's neck; he gripped onto her with one long-nailed hand before struggling back to his feet and slinging her over his shoulder.
+Her momentum luckily went forward instead of down, and she was able to roll out of the fall.

 Even as his form started to shift away, Sasuke turned his back on her to strike out at Lee.